 Bank of America will work alongside companies like Delmarva Power, an Exelon Company, and other employers in Delaware and across the nation to ensure these programs target specific hiring needs and create a clearly defined career pathway to future employment.

-“The partnership between Bank of America and Delaware State University is very exciting, and coming at a time when Delaware needs exceptional leaders like Chip Rossi and Dr. Tony Allen to step up and lead the way,” said Gary Stockbridge, president of Delmarva Power, an Exelon company, and the chairperson of “A strong workforce is a key differentiator among successful states, and the Workforce Development Board is very excited to be part of this great opportunity to invest in future Delaware leaders.”
+“The partnership between Bank of America and Delaware State University is very exciting, and coming at a time when Delaware needs exceptional leaders like Chip Rossi and Dr. Tony Allen to step up and lead the way,” said Gary Stockbridge, president of Delmarva Power, an Exelon company, and the chairperson of Forward Delaware, the state’s primary workforce development initiative.
+“A strong workforce is a key differentiator among successful states, and the Workforce Development Board is very excited to be part of this great opportunity to invest in future Delaware leaders.”